 Eligibility Criteria for MBA after Engineering

-- Complete 3-years (minimum) of a graduate course from a recognized university
+- Complete 3 years (minimum) of a graduate course from a recognized university.

 Types of MBA after Engineering

-Following is a description of the types of masters in business administration courses available
+Following is a description of the types of master's in business administration courses available.

-- Executive MBA course – this course is for the people who have been in the game for quite some time.
+Executive MBA course – this course is for people who have been in the game for quite some time.
 The course is targeted to professionals with a lot of work experience under their belt, looking to enhance their skill set and resume. the course lasts only 1 year and the classes are generally conducted on weekends.

-Benefits of an MBA after engineering
+Benefits of an MBA After Engineering

 - As a bachelor in any field of education, you have gained entry-level skills that will make you eligible to work for companies.
 However, individuals won’t be considered more complex tasks as they are not skilled enough to handle them.
-MBA students are considered as equipped with the tools to handle high-level tasks.
+MBA students are considered equipped with the tools to handle high-level tasks.

-- Many times, professionals, especially in a technical field, realize that they have opted for a career path which is not to their liking or may not develop into something fruitful.
-Master’s in Business Administration is a course that can help develop your full potential and also help you set on a path of career progress.
+- Many times, professionals, especially in the technical field, realize that they have opted for a career path which is not to their liking or may not develop into something fruitful.
+A Master’s in Business Administration is a course that can help develop your full potential and also help you set on a path of career progress.

 Do I need to have work experience before MBA?

-Jobs to lookout for in MBA after engineering
+Jobs to look out for in MBA after engineering

 - Information technology